-When exiting the with-context, the output variables are converted to the expected nopython types according to the annotation.
+Use this as a function that takes keyword arguments only.
+The argument names must correspond to the output variables from the with-block.
+Their respective values are strings representing the expected types.
+When exiting the with-context, the output variables are cast to the expected nopython types according to the annotation.
 This process is the same as passing Python objects into arguments of a nopython function.

 '''

 import numpy as np

-from numba import njit, objmode, types
+from numba import njit, objmode

 def bar(x):

 This code is executed by the interpreter.

 return np.asarray(list(reversed(x.tolist())))

-Output type as global variable

-out ty = types.intp[:]

 @njit

 def foo():

 x = np.arange(5)

 y = np.zeros_like(x)

-with objmode(y='intp[:]', z=out_ty): # annotate return type
+with objmode(y='intp[:]'): # annotate return type

 this region is executed by object-mode.

 y += bar(x)

-z = y

-return y, z
+return y

 '''